 Considered wheelchair

 The 82-year-old Biden's health has been the subject of discussion throughout his term.
-After a disastrous performance in a TV debate against Donald Trump in June last year, he gave up his plans to run for a second term as President, in favor of his Vice President Kamala Harris.
+After a disastrous performance in a televised debate against Donald Trump in June last year, he gave up his plans to run for a second term as president, in favor of his Vice President Kamala Harris.

 According to a recently published book by CNN journalist Jake Tapper and Axios reporter Alex Thompson, Biden's health deteriorated significantly during 2023 and 2024 – to such an extent that advisors considered letting him use a wheelchair.

-In February 2023, a skin biopsy of the former President showed cancer cells.
+In February 2023, a skin sample from the ex-president showed cancer cells were found.
 The cancer tissue was removed and no further treatment was deemed necessary.